Is 5G Ready For Manufacturing?

 The aim of the IIoT is to improve the versatility, flexibility, efficiency and usability of smart factories significantly, by integrating the IoT with industrial manufacturing processes.
 For the first time, reliable machine-to-machine connectivity and interaction with IIoT systems will be provided by a cellular, wireless platform.
 This will be carried out in three ways:

-1. Enhanced mobile broadband (eMBB)
+1. Enhanced Mobile Broadband (eMBB)

 5G can handle 10,000 times as much traffic as 3G or 4G, with peak data rates of up to 10 Gbps (billion bits per second).

 Ultra-reliable means that 5G has more than 99.9% availability, making it ideal for industrial applications.
 Productivity uptime is always a critical economic factor in industry, and a virtually continuous data flow is a key improvement on current communication systems.
 Low latency means that this data flow will be subject to minimum transmission delay.
 Latency is the term used to describe the gap between an instruction being given and the start of the wireless data transfer.
-In these circumstances, 5G promises a radio latency of < millisecond.
+In these circumstances, 5G promises a radio latency of

-3. Enhanced machine-type communication (eMTC)
+3. Enhanced Machine-Type Communication (eMTC)

 5G is able to handle a massive device density compared to previous generations of wireless coverage.
 One million devices per square kilometre (247 acres) can deliver ultra-low-cost communications between machines, which will last for up to 10 years using battery power alone. eMTC technology provides extended coverage and supports the IoT and IIoT, using low power over a wide area, with a lower device complexity.
 This enhanced connectivity is one of Industry 4.0's key components, supporting ongoing technological developments by offering pervasive and powerful communication between people, machines and objects.

 For industry, this means that 5G will clear the path to real-time networks of wireless sensors, as well as offering reliable asset and location tracking.
-Furthermore, plant managers of smart factories will be able to rely on extensive and seamless communication – reducing concerns about network dropouts when overseeing, for example, a fleet of cobots or autonomous guided vehicles.
+Furthermore, plant managers of smart factories will be able to rely on extensive and seamless communication reducing concerns about network dropouts when overseeing, for example, a fleet of cobots or autonomous guided vehicles.
 In addition, manufacturers will be able to take greater advantage of virtual and augmented reality technologies for carrying out real-time simulations and predictive maintenance.

-The future for 5G
+The Future For 5G

 Ethernet protocols are still being determined and standardised by organisations such as the IEEE and 3GPP, in order to accommodate the necessary time-sensitive networks into 5G architectures.
 These standards are required for 5G fully to achieve the high availability and low latency already existing in its ethernet counterparts.
 When this standardisation is achieved, wired connections for industrial automation will eventually be replaced by 5G networks.
 This applies to even the most demanding of industrial applications, such as high throughput robotic vision systems and motion control.